archanaraj-m/Ansible/notes/interview.md

 ansible -m debug -a "var=hostvars['hostname']" localhost
 24. Explain Ansible facts.
 Ansible facts can be thought of as a way for Ansible to get information about a host and store it in variables for easy access.
 This information, which is stored in predefined variables, is available for use in the playbook.
-To generate facts, Ansible runs the set-up module.
+To generate facts, Ansible runs the set-up module

-Learn from our blog Getting Started With Ansible Tower With A Hands-On

 25. When should you test playbooks and roles?
 In Ansible, tests can be added to both new and existing playbooks.
 Therefore, most testing jobs offer clean hosting each time we use them.
 Using this testing methodology, we only need to make very minimal or zero code changes.